 The ‘Owl’ series of novels will confront the issues of the Corporate State controlling the life-choices of a group of young adults (artists and coders) who are perfectly gifted to subvert State authority and disrupt the Government's management of consent.
 (Please check out my Loglines for more on this).

 I'm a producer of short films, now stepping up to direct my first feature length psychological drama about human trafficking and organised crime.
 "Seeing Rachel" is set in the city of Bristol, identified recently as a distribution hub for trafficking in the UK.

 In 2013 we created a Russian version of 'My Name Is Sorrow' (Меня Зовут Скорбь).

-Earlier this year during a lull in the film's development I wrote a spec Pilot Script for an ethnically and age diverse conspiracy/supernatural noir TV series.
-It's about a community of resurrected people who help with the psycho-spiritual healing of the victims of violent crime.
-It's an ode to my philosophical commitments to bring social change through non-violent action.
+I’ve also written a spec Pilot Script (Imperium) for an ethnically and age diverse conspiracy/supernatural noir TV series.
+It's about a community of resurrected people who help with the healing of the victims of violent crime.
+The Urban fantasy of the resurrected meets the apocalyptic terror of a demonic State.

-Film by Seeing Rachel Ltd/Director (Drama and Film-Noir) Writer, Director A psychological drama, following two determined female lead characters through the harrowing case of a missing girl (Rachel Andersson), which leads them to a covert organisation of human traffickers and organised crime.
+Film by Seeing Rachel Ltd/Director (Drama and Film-Noir) Writer, Director A psychological drama, following two women who fight against a toxic patriarchy to seek justice for missing schoolgirl, Rachel Andersson.
 Arthouse style meets social conscience.